jobayer977/javascript-interview-questions/README.md

 ## 03 Control flow

  ### 3.1 How to Scoping variables in JavaScript switch statement?
- ## How to Scoping variables in JavaScript switch statement?

 when you declare variable in case statements, they would hoisted to the switch statement.
 I would show you a very simple way to make sure the variables you declare in your case statements can only be accessed from that block.

 One important point to remember is that each case statement is not a block.
 Variables declared anywhere within the switch statement is locally scoped to the switch statement.